Prima Donna (British band)

 Prima Donna were the United Kingdom representatives in the Eurovision Song Contest 1980.
-The group comprised sisters Kate Robbins and Jane Robbins, Sally Ann Triplett, Danny Finn, Alan Coates and Lance Aston (brother of Jay Aston, who performed with Bucks Fizz, the following year's contest winners).
+The group comprised sisters Kate and Jane Robbins, Sally Ann Triplett, Danny Finn, Alan Coates and Lance Aston (brother of Jay Aston, who performed with Bucks Fizz, the following year's contest winners).
 Finn was a former member of The New Seekers and was married to fellow ex-New Seeker Eve Graham.
 Robbins later embarked on a successful career as a comedian, impressionist and actress.

 Career

 Prima Donna performed the song "Love Enough for Two" which finished in third place, with 106 points.
 The song was written and composed by Stephanie de Sykes and Stuart Slater.
 It was their second entry to reach the Eurovision final, having also composed "The Bad Old Days" in 1978 for Co-Co (which until 1987, was the worst placed UK entry in Eurovision history).

 Their journey to the Eurovision Song Contest final in The Hague was not straightforward.
 They only won the UK heat A Song For Europe after a countback after the initial regional voting had placed them joint first with Maggie Moone.
 In an unrehearsed panic, host Terry Wogan asked each of the fourteen regional juries to cast a single vote for which of the songs they preferred.
 Some juries voted against the way they had earlier in the show and with the scoreboard unable to keep up, the entire process descended into farce.
 Regardless, Prima Donna were declared the winners and went forward to Eurovision.

 Triplett is one of only four singers to have sung for the United Kingdom in the competition twice, alongside Ronnie Carroll, Cliff Richard and Cheryl Baker of Bucks Fizz.
 O'Connor also noted that this was the first UK entry, since 1964, not to make the UK Singles Chart prior to the Eurovision final, eventually peaking there at #48.
 The group released one more single in September 1980, "Just Got to be You", but failed to chart.
 They disbanded soon after, with member Kate Robbins scoring a UK No.2 hit single a few months later.